jereor/Project-Clone-Breaker/README.md

 # clone-breaker
-Block Breaker game where balls colliding clones them and balls can be manipulated with a jump mechanic.
+Block Breaker game for mobile where balls colliding clones them and balls can be manipulated with a jump mechanic.